A new definition of analytic adjoint ideal sheaves via the residue functions of log-canonical measures I: Introduction

 \end{enumerate} When $(X,\vphi_L,\psi)$ itself satisfies the Snc assumption \ref{assum:snc-nas}, the sheaf $\residlof<X>{\vphi_L;\psi} =\residlof<X>{\bphi}$, the residue morphism $\Res$ and the union of $\sigma$-lc centres $\lcc(\vphi_L;\psi) =\lcc$ all reduce back to the corresponding entities considered in Theorem \ref{thm:main-results}. \end{definition-thm}

-Under the definition of lc centres given above, even when the lc locus $S$ of $\set{\mtidlof<X>{\vphi_L+m\psi}}_{m \in [0,1]}$ at jumping number $m=1$ is a reduced snc divisor, there may be more lc centres of $(X,\vphi_L,\psi)$ than those of $(X,S)$, as illustrated in Example \ref{example:compare-alg-ana-adj}.
-This reflects the fact that the definition of lc centres of $(X,\vphi_L,\psi)$ via adjoint ideal sheaves given above incorporates not only the singularity information in $S$ ($\subset \psi^{-1}(-\infty)$), but also those in $\vphi_L$.
-On the other hand, when $\Delta$ is an effective $\fieldQ$-divisor on $X$ (which is $\fieldQ$-Cartier as $X$ is smooth) such that $(X,\Delta)$ is an lc pair and $\psi_\Delta := \phi_\Delta -\sm\vphi_{\Delta} \leq -1$ a global function on $X$ given according to Notation \ref{notation:potentials}, the irreducible components in the disjoint union $\bigsqcup_{\sigma \geq 1}\lcc(0;\psi_\Delta)$ are exactly those lc centres of $(X,\Delta)$ on $X$ defined in \cite{Kollar_Sing-of-MMP}*{Def.~4.15}.
-These give some reasons for the difference between the algebraic and analytic versions of adjoint ideal sheaves in Theorem \ref{thm:intro-comparison-alg-and-analytic-aidl}.
+Under the definition of lc centres given above, even when the lc locus $S$ of $\set{\mtidlof<X>{\vphi_L+m\psi}}_{m \in [0,1]}$ at jumping number $m=1$ is a reduced snc divisor satisfying $S =\pi(\rs S)$, there may be more lc centres of $(X,\vphi_L,\psi)$ than those of $(X,S)$, as illustrated in Example \ref{example:compare-alg-ana-adj}.
+On the other hand, when $\Delta$ is an effective $\fieldQ$-divisor on $X$ (which is $\fieldQ$-Cartier as $X$ is smooth) such that $(X,\Delta)$ is an lc pair and $\psi_\Delta := \phi_\Delta -\sm\vphi_{\Delta} \leq -1$ a global function on $X$ given according to Notation \ref{notation:potentials}, the irreducible components in the disjoint union $\bigsqcup_{\sigma \geq 1}\lcc(0;\psi_\Delta)$ are exactly those lc centres of $(X,\Delta)$ on $X$ in the sense of \cite{Kollar_Sing-of-MMP}*{Def.~4.15 and Thm.~4.16} (see Theorem \ref{thm:aidl-and-singularities-in-MMP-intro} and Proposition \ref{prop:mlc=rs_mlc-in-lc-system}).
+These reflect the fact that the definition of lc centres of $(X,\vphi_L,\psi)$ via adjoint ideal sheaves given above incorporates not only the singularity information in $S$ ($\subset \psi^{-1}(-\infty)$), but also those in $\vphi_L$, which give some reasons for the difference between the algebraic and analytic versions of adjoint ideal sheaves in Theorem \ref{thm:intro-comparison-alg-and-analytic-aidl}.

 The residue exact sequence in Definition-Theorem \ref{thm:main-results-log-resoln} for $\sigma = 1$, together with the vanishing of the higher direct images of multiplier ideal sheaves via a log-resolution of $(X,\vphi_L,\psi)$, leads to the following statement.